enricobn/rasm/README.md

 ### breakout

-`cargo run --release -- build rasm/resources/examples/breakout/ -o breakout`
+`cargo run --release -- build rasm/resources/examples/breakout/ -o .`

 a "breakout" executable file will be created in the current folder

 ### fibonacci

-`cargo run --release -- build rasm/resources/test/fibonacci.rasm -o fibonacci`
+`cargo run --release -- build rasm/resources/test/fibonacci.rasm -o .`
 `./fibonacci 40`
 it should print the fortieth fibonacci number (102334155)